-- the acquisition of additional production and packaging equipment; - · expanding and upgrading our research and development laboratories in Israel and Canada; and - the upgrade of our information technology systems and general improvements to our facilities.
+- the acquisition of additional production and packaging equipment; - expanding and upgrading our research and development laboratories in Israel and Canada; and - the upgrade of our information technology and serialization systems, in addition to general improvements to our facilities.

-For a detailed presentation of our property, plant and equipment, see Note 7 to our consolidated financial statements included elsewhere in this 2016 Annual Report.
+For a detailed presentation of our property, plant and equipment, see Note 7 to our consolidated financial statements included elsewhere in this 2017 Annual Report.
 Also see Item 4.D.-"Property, Plant and Equipment."